 This page is a list of all published and in-press papers that investigate (or focus significant discussion on) the phenomenon of inattentional blindness.
 The list below contains all such papers of which we in the Yale Perception & Cognition Lab are aware, as of the date listed above.
 In recent years the number of researchers exploring this phenomenon has skyrocketed, and this trend seems to be continuing.
-(As of 2006, for example -- when this blurb was written -- more papers on IB were published in 2006 than in any previous year.)
 This has begun to make it difficult to keep track of the relevant literature -- especially as more studies explore this topic without naming it in titles or abstracts.
 Thus this page.
 We initially collected these references for a forthcoming review of this work, but we will now also attempt to keep this list current, and we hope that it may be of some use to others.

 If you know of any additions or updates that should be listed here, please let us know!

-Lab Pages Where at Least 2 of These Papers Can be Downloaded
+A Few Lab Pages Where at Least Several of These Papers Can be Downloaded

 Neisser, U., & Becklen, R. (1975).
 Selective looking: Attending to visually specified events.
 Cognitive Psychology, 7, 480-494.

 Littman, D., & Becklen, R. (1976).
 Selective looking with minimal eye movements.
 Perception & Psychophysics, 20, 77-79.